ANZ boasts 14 per cent half-year cash profit increase after CEO Nuno Matos cut 3500 jobs

 ANZ’s new cost-cutting chief executive Nuno Matos has boasted that simplifying its banking business is paying off with a much stronger half-year profit following mass retrenchments during a time of global uncertainty.

-His strategy of getting the tough decisions out of the way early appears to be working with ANZ’S first half-year cash profit of $3.78 billion for the six months to March 31, up by 14 per cent compared with the six months to September 30.
+His strategy of getting the tough decisions out of the way early appears to be working with ANZ’S first half-year cash profit of $3.78 billion up by 14 per cent, when the six months to March 31 were compared with the six months to September 30.

 Sign up to The Nightly's newsletters.